JoshuaKey/EasyMarketingInUnity/README.md

 # Easy Marketing in Unity
 Easy Marketing in Unity is a plugin which allows users to post to multiple Social Media Sites from within the Unity Editor.
+This includes text, photo, video and gif.
 The goal of this plugin is to enable more developers to market their games more.

 Easy Marketing in Unity is **NOT** a replacement for these sites